 The Little Fulla

-Nala is our only fur child at the moment, although I would like another… She is beloved.
+Nala is our fur child.
+She is beloved.
 She likes to talk to us, likes to sleep long hours in or near the house, watches and catches all sorts of critters in the garden and gets nutty in the evenings if the fire isn’t on, if she’s not getting enough attention, if she’s hungry or just because she can.
 She likes playing with twisty ties, hair ties and like items, and getting sifty on any paper that is left on the floor.
 When she goes into her nutty state we call her Nutkin.
 She is 11 years old now, and her nuttiness is mellowing.

 The feather children have a page to themselves in the menu up the top.
 Because they really do like having things all to themselves.